jereinhardt/feste/README.md

 <a href="<%= subscription_url %>">click here to unsubscribe</a>
 ```

-When a user clicks this link, they are taken to a page that allows them to unsubscribe from the email they received, or all emails coming from your application.
-If they unsubscribe from all emails, the only emails that will be stopped will be those coming from mailers that have Feste's Mailer module included.
-That way, you don't have to worry about users unsubscribing from essential emails coming from your application.
+When a user clicks this link, they are taken to a page that allows them to choose which emails (by category) they would like to keep receiving, and which ones they would like to unsubscribe to.

 ### When not to use

 It is recommended you DO NOT include the `Feste::Mailer` module in any mailer that handles improtant emails, such as password reset emails.
-If you do, make sure to blacklist any important mailer actions.
+If you do, make sure you do not categorize any improtant emails.

 It is also recommended you do not include the subscription link in any email that is sent to multiple recipients.
-Though Feste comes with some security measures, the `subscription_url` helper leads to a subsciption page meant only for the user targeted by the `subscriber` method in the mailer.
-Exposing this page to other recipients may allow them to change another users subscription preferences.
+Though Feste comes with some security measures, it is assumed that each email is intended for only one recipient, and the `subscription_url` helper leads to a subsciption page meant only for that recipient.
+Exposing this page to other users may allow them to change subscription preferences for others' accounts.

 ## Development